 Concerns like these are important for the day-to-day functioning of a school but, as we’ve all seen time and again, aesthetics, HVAC, and plumbing considerations mean very little in the event of an active shooter situation.
 In worst-case scenarios, you need to limit access to your buildings and classroom, so you can protect the students and staff who are hiding inside.

 They’re counting on you for shelter.

 Get an expert security assessment for your district’s buildings.
-Contact NGS, the industry leader in safety and security film solutions, to schedule your district’s free school security evaluation now.
+Contact NGS, the industry leader in safety and security film solutions, to schedule your district’s school security evaluation now.